 - book for the first meeting: Laurajane Smith, Uses of Heritage.
 Routledge, 2006

-- Cloonan, Micheand Valerie.
+- for the third: Cloonan, Micheand Valerie.
 The monumental challenge of preservation: the past in a volatile world.
-Cambridge: MIT Press.
+Cambridge: MIT Press, 2018.

 Next, we will discuss books focusing on historical cases from different times and countries turning to the origins of modern understanding of heritage in imperial and nation-building contexts, from the emergence of the concept of a monument, through the nineteenth century, to the times of socialism and post-socialist transformation:

 - Astrid Swenson, The Rise of Heritage: Preserving the Past in France, Germany and England, 1789-1914.
 Cambridge University Press, 2013 — February 20.

 - Matthew Rampley, Markian Prokopovych, and Nóra Veszprémi.
 The Museum Age in Austria-Hungary.
 Art and Empire in the Long Nineteenth Century.
 University Park, Pennsylvania: The Pennsylvania State University Press, 2021. — April 10.